Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 You can see this running and its return output from the animation below.

-### Conclusion

-Congratulations, you've now ran your first couple of network tests using the pyATS framework.
-Hopefully by now you should have some understanding about how a test is build and how you can start to build your basic testcases.
-This might seem a bit confusing now but the more comfortable you get with Python and all the features

 ### Optional tip: Creating a template test

 Sometimes getting started can be a little overwhelming, something which I find helpful is using a little known command in pyATS to create some templates which will show you how you want to layout your testcase.